 Top 6 Popular Korean Appetizers You Shouldn’t Miss Out On

-Korean food revolves mainly around vegetables, rice, and meats with great emphasis on savory and spicy flavors.
-It has all the warmth and comfort you could ever need in a homemade meal.
-It also has great flexibility, so you can always adjust the ingredients to fit your likings.
+They have all the warmth and comfort you could ever need in a homemade meal.
+And these recipes also have great flexibility, so you can always adjust the ingredients to fit your likings.

 Kimchi is the most famous Korean food starting with the letter K. And this Korean pancake uses it as the main component.
 It’s so easy to make, as long as you have some kimchi and flour.
 Plus, it’s a quick and excellent way to use up all your leftover kimchi.